 Zhong said the UN and China must step in if any irregularities were found and if a spike in radioactive chemicals in Japan’s littoral waters was detected.

-Meanwhile, Chinese nuclear safety and oceanology experts quoted in other state media reports alleged that Japan’s assurances of proper treatment to take out any harmful substances “do not hold much water.”
+Meanwhile, Chinese nuclear safety and oceanology experts also alleged that Japan’s assurances of proper treatment to take out any harmful substances before discharging “do not hold much water.”

 However, not everyone is convinced that Fukushima’s released radioactive waters would affect China’s shores as the Daiichi plant was on Japan’s Pacific coast and the vast East China Sea could also act as a buffer.